Lepton Anomalous Magnetic Moment with Singlet-Doublet Fermion Dark Matter in Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ Model: Introduction

 Here we consider the popular and minimal model based on the gauged $L_{\mu}-L_{\tau}$ symmetry which is anomaly free \cite{He:1990pn, He:1991qd}.
-Apart from the SM fermion content, the minimal version of this model has three heavy right handed neutrinos (RHN) leading to type I seesaw origin of light neutrino masses \cite{Minkowski:1977sc, Mohapatra:1979ia, Yanagida:1979as, GellMann:1980vs, Glashow:1979nm, Schechter:1980gr}.
+Apart from the SM fermion content, the minimal version of this model has three heavy right handed neutrinos (RHN) leading to type I seesaw origin of light neutrino masses \cite{Minkowski:1977sc, Mohapatra:1979ia, Yanagida:1979as, GellMann:1980vs, Glashow:1979nm, Schechter:1980gr,Patra:2016shz}.
 We also consider an additional scalar doublet $\eta$ and an in-built $Z_2$ symmetry under which RHNs and $\eta$ are odd while SM fields are even.
 The unbroken $Z_2$ symmetry guarantees a stable dark matter (DM) candidate while light neutrino masses arise at one-loop in scotogenic fashion \cite{Ma:2006km}.
 A $L_{\mu}-L_{\tau}$ extension of the scotogenic model was discussed earlier in the context of DM and muon $(g-2)$ in \cite{Baek:2015fea}.
 We consider all possible contributions to $(g-2)_{e, \mu}$ in this model and show that it is not possible to satisfy them simultaneously while being consistent with phenomenological requirements like neutrino mass, lepton flavour violation (LFV) and direct search bounds.
 We then consider an extension of the minimal scotogenic $L_{\mu}-L_{\tau}$ model with a $Z_2$-odd vector like lepton doublet with vanishing $U(1)_{L_{\mu}-L_{\tau}}$ charge.
+While the minimal scotogenic extension was discussed in \cite{Baek:2015fea} mentioned above, the vector like lepton extension was recently discussed in \cite{Kang:2021jmi} from muon $(g-2)$ point of view.
+Here we extend this idea to include electron $(g-2)$ along with detailed study of DM and related phenomenology.
 Due to the possibility of vector like lepton doublet coupling with one of the RHNs, it gives rise to a singlet-doublet fermion DM scenario studied extensively in the literature \cite{Mahbubani:2005pt,DEramo:2007anh,Enberg:2007rp,Cohen:2011ec,Cheung:2013dua, Restrepo:2015ura,Calibbi:2015nha,Cynolter:2015sua, Bhattacharya:2015qpa,Bhattacharya:2017sml, Bhattacharya:2018fus,Bhattacharya:2018cgx,DuttaBanik:2018emv,Barman:2019tuo,Bhattacharya:2016rqj, Calibbi:2018fqf, Barman:2019aku, Dutta:2020xwn,Dutta:2021uxd}.
 We show that the inclusion of this vector like lepton doublet which couples only to electrons and one of the RHNs due to vanishing $U(1)_{L_{\mu}-L_{\tau}}$ charge, the observed $(g-2)_e$ can be generated due to chiral enhancement in the one-loop diagram mediated by charged scalar and fermions.
 On the other hand a positive muon $(g-2)$ can be generated due to light $U(1)_{L_{\mu}-L_{\tau}}$ gauge boson mediated one-loop diagram.
 We then discuss the relevant DM phenomenology and possibility of observable lepton flavour violation as well as some collider signatures.
-While preparing this manuscript, a similar model also appeared in \cite{Kang:2021jmi}, but the authors have discussed muon $(g-2)$ only.

 This paper is organized as follows.
 In section \ref{sec2}, we discuss the minimal scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ model and show that it is not possible to explain both electron and muon $(g-2)$ simultaneously.
 In section \ref{sec3}, we consider the extension of minimal model by a vector like lepton doublet and show its success in explaining the lepton $(g-2)$ data.
 We then discuss singlet-doublet DM phenomenology in section \ref{sec4} followed by brief discussion on collider phenomenology in section \ref{collider}.
 We finally conclude in section \ref{sec6}.